Back to all posts

 Paper Quilling, Part 2: Sugar Skulls (Videos Only)

-Construct a sugar skull using an interactive app and learn more paper quilling techniques using supplies from part one.
+Construct a sugar skull using an interactive app and learn more paper quilling techniques using supplies from part 1.

 $15